m18h/massa-appiah/README.md

 # OBD Diagnostics Dashboard

 A real-time vehicle diagnostics dashboard built with FastAPI, TailwindCSS, and HTMX.
 Monitor your vehicle's OBD-II data with a modern, responsive web interface.
+Currently built to work with Ollama, but can be replaced with any LLM OpenAi compatible API.

 ## Features